ipunkt/social-auth/README.md

 getCity	            | City
 getZip	            | ZIP or Postal code

+TODO
-TODO 1: store the profile in the Database to make it accessible even if the user is not logged in through this provider.
+- store the profile in the Database to make it accessible even if the user is not logged in through this provider.
-TODO 2: make an unspecific Profile which uses data from all available providers
+- make an unspecific Profile which uses data from all available providers

 ### Return Url
 Your provider will ask you to set a return url where user logging into your application get sent.